elastic/integrations/packages/cloud_security_posture/docs/README.md

 - Kubelete servers that allow anonymous Auth
 - Unencrypted traffic to load balancers
-- PSPs that enable the admission of privileged containers
+- Pod Security Policies (PSPs) that enable the admission of privileged containers

 And much more!
-Check out our getting started guide for step-by-step guidance on how to get started with KSPM.
+Check out the [KSPM getting started guide](https://ela.st/kspm-get-started) for step-by-step guidance on how to get started with KSPM.

-Using K/CSPM
+## Using C/KSPM

-After deploying the CSPM and or KSPM integration, the pages described in the table below will begin to get populated with security posture data.
+After deploying the CSPM and/or KSPM integration, the pages described in the table below will begin to get populated with security posture data.
 Please read the use cases section for CSPM and KSPM, respectively get an idea of how you can use the pages below to interact with your security posture data.

 | Page             | Description                                                                                                                                         |
 | ----------------- | --------------------------------------------------------------------------------------------------------------------------------------------------- |